tangshuang/componer/README.md

 1) npm: use this type to create a npm package, which is created for node runtime modules, not for browser-end.

-2) component: use this type to create a component, which is created for browser-end used, not for node runtime.
+2) bower: use this type to create a bower component, which is created for browser-end used, not for node runtime.

 3) app: use this type to create a website application, which is NOT used as a node runtime module or browser-end package.
 So in app template directory, bower.json and package.json only contains (dev)dependencies options.